 No matter the location of your wedding, wedding suits usually look best with a solid white shirt.
 Of course, if you’re wearing a white or off-white suit, you might want to consider a lighter blue.
 Otherwise, white is a winner.

 If your partner is wearing a white wedding dress, it’ll draw a nice parallel.

 As for the material of your shirt you should go for 100% Cotton, particularly if you’re getting married abroad.

 The reason for this is not just that it’s soft and luxurious, but it’s also extremely practical.
 You see, cotton is very breathable, comfortable and heat regulating.
 We wrote about this in more detail in another article, but the really great thing about cotton is that it’s both cooling and warming.
-The breathable fibres create a thin layer of air between your skin and the fabric of the shirt, which allows both insulation and ventilation.
+The breathable fibres create a thin layer of air between your skin and the fabric of the shirt.
+This allows both insulation and ventilation.
 This breathability also makes it more comfortable, as the fabric doesn’t cling to or chafe the skin.
-And, even if you are prone to perspiration (or in a hot country), cotton can also absorb moisture from your skin while remaining crisp and dry itself.
+And, even if you are prone to perspiration, cotton can also absorb moisture from your skin.
+All while remaining crisp and dry itself.

-For urban weddings overseas, stick to medium – darker tones, but wear a lighter fabric in a warmer climate to stay cool and comfortable.
+For urban weddings overseas, stick to medium – darker tones.
+Wear a lighter fabric in a warmer climate to stay cool and comfortable.

-For a tropical, beach or coastal wedding in the sun, you’ll want to wear something made in a lightweight fabric, while the brighter weather will allow you to wear much lighter tones.
+For a tropical, beach or coastal when getting married abroad, you’ll want to wear something made in a lightweight fabric, while the brighter weather will allow you to wear much lighter tones.